DylanRhymaun/personal-website/writing/fun/albumsof2025.md

     <p>It was extremely difficult choosing between this album and my #1 as my AOTY.
 4 out of 5 albums on this list are those that don&#x27;t stop me in my tracks.
 The top 60 of this 100 are at the very least &quot;good&quot;, but not many of them are those that make me say &quot;wow this is really something special&quot; on first listen. &quot;People Watching&quot; is an album that you will understand why it receives it&#x27;s praise on first listen.
 On the first listen, I had to ask myself if I was hearing things correctly.
 I am not being hyperbolic when I say every song on this album is not only lead single-worthy, but also individually career defining for any other artist.
 I mentioned earlier under Kevin Abstract&#x27;s Blush that nobody wants an album that&#x27;s equivalent to a meal with 15 subsequent steaks, but this is an exception.
 Each song is a heavy hitter with a strong story to it that, and while simple, are all very legible even when listening casually.
 Melodies across the board are infectous and the instrumentation across the album is nothing short if spectacular.
 The basslines on &quot;Rein Me In&quot; is a highlight for me, along with the guitar loop on &quot;Nostalgia&#x27;s Lie&quot;.
-My only somewhat negative comment about &lt;em&gt;People Watching&lt;/em&gt; is that it doesn&#x27;t push the needle forward in genre.
+My only somewhat negative comment about *People Watching* is that it doesn&#x27;t push the needle forward in genre.
 It&#x27;s a collection of hitworthy songs, yet still plays it relatively safe in it&#x27;s universal accessibility.
 That&#x27;s fine because there are definitley moments on here that will still catch you off-guard amongst their other already incredible components, but it doesn&#x27;t experiment much, approaching Alex Warren &quot;ordinary&quot; vibes.
 It&#x27;s music video comments are filled with boomers telling you their age and how the song reminds them of buddy whothefuck that they listened to when they got home from Vietnam.
 Forget it.
 Universal Accessibility is not a bad thing by any means so I don&#x27;t know why I bothered writing so much about that.
 Anyways, I enjoyed the hell out of this album and would recommend to anyone and everyone.
 It&#x27;s honestly as close to perfect as anything on here. </p>
   </div>